 Many studies report a strong association between experiences of discrimination and ill-health and psychological distress, mental health conditions, and risk behaviours, such as substance use.

 National data from the AIHW National Drug Strategy Household Survey 2013 shows that of those Aboriginal and Torres Strait Islander people who did drink alcohol, did so at risky levels.
 Yet, the data also shows that a higher proportion of Aboriginal and Torres Strait Islander people do not drink alcohol compared with non-Indigenous people.

 We also know from Changing attitudes, changing lives, a report into the experiences of people living with problematic alcohol or other drug use that stigma and discrimination is experienced in many ways.
-It can act as a barrier to seeking and receiving help and be a hindrance to recovery.
+It can act as a barrier to seeking and receiving help and hinder recovery.